Our Guide to Namibia

 There are no specific child care facilities available at Damarland Camp, but a family room is available and there is a minimum age of 8 years.
 Children over this age are most welcome and would find the safari element an interesting and educational experience.

-The spacious, thatched living area features a restaurant and bar, complete with fireplace.
+The spacious, open-plan thatched living area features a restaurant and bar, complete with fireplace.
 Evening meals at Damaraland Camp are often prepared over an open fire and served out in the open in an area near to the camp lit by an assortment of small lanterns.
 The swimming pool is conveniently sited next to the bar.
 An open campfire and outdoor 'boma' can be enjoyed during calm evenings, with superb stargazing in the crystal-clear night skies.

 Activities at Damaraland Camp revolve around exploring the Huab River system, featuring guided nature drives and walks.
-Morning and afternoon drives in search for desert-adapted elephant are a great favorite.
+Morning and afternoon drives in search for desert-adapted elephant are a great favourite.
 Gemsbok, greater kudu, springbok, and occasionally lion, cheetah, elephants and black rhino can be spotted.
 Interesting flora such as euphorbias and shepherd's trees can be viewed on the way to some of Africa's best known rock engravings, including the famous Twyfelfontein etchings.

 Meg Shepro (Staff)

 Damaraland Camp is a gorgeous and comfortable lodge with exquisite hospitality and guiding to make your stay memorable.
 We were lucky enough to stay at the lodge during one of their Boma dinners in which we had a barbecue (or braai) under the stars while learning about the local history and cuisine.

 Miles McConnell (Staff)

 It is almost hard to believe that Damaraland Camp is not actually on mars.
 The huge empty landscapes are a vivid red and whilst they may seem empty of all life a guided the walks through the desert there shows just how deceiving appearances can be!